iamluan/ageging/README.md

 Aggregates amount_paid SUM(amount_paid) from the payments table for documents of type with GROUP BY (document_id).

 2. Invoices/CreditNotes aging CTE
-- Using LEGT JOIN invoices and credit notes with their payments to only take the payment document.
+- Using LEGT JOIN invoices and credit notes with their payments to include the unpaid documents.
 - Calculate the number unpaid days with DATE_DIFF('2025-07-07', iv.invoice_date, DAY) AS age_in_days
 - Calculate the unpaid amount of each document iv.total_amount - COALESCE(p.total_paid, 0) AS unpaid_amount
 - Filters for invoices with unpaid balances WHERE iv.total_amount - COALESCE(p.total_paid, 0) > 0